Cognitive Maps & Automatic Drawing

 Did you ever play with a Spirograph as a kid?
 It’s a bunch of plastic gears with different numbers of teeth that let you draw all kinds of geometric patterns.

 It turns out you don’t even need a Spirograph!
 You can be the Spirograph!
 You won’t get perfect geometry like with a Spirograph, but you’ll get much more vibrant and alive drawings.
 Plus those old Spirograph pens were pretty crummy.
-With a really nice Prismacolor Nupastel stick, or a Daiso Oil Crayon, drawn on a sheet of glorious, toothy Rives BFK, you’ll get some deliciously textured and alive lines.
+With a really nice Prismacolor Nupastel stick, or a Daiso Oil Crayon, drawn on a sheet of glorious, toothy Rives BFK paper (available in the LBSU Art Store and other Art Stores everywhere), you’ll get some deliciously textured and alive lines.

 You’ll need a partner for this.
-A boyfriend or girlfriend would be ideal.
-A sister, brother, friend, neighbor, or parent would also be great.
+A boyfriend or girlfriend is good.
+A sister, brother, friend, neighbor, or parent is also great.
 It’s better if the room is dark.
 Candlelight would be great.
 If you’re over 21 you might like to have a glass of wine.

-- Drawing Paper – get a 22″x30″ sheet of “Rives BFK” from the CSULB Art Store in FA3.
+- Drawing Paper – get a 22″x30″ sheet of “Rives BFK” from an Art Store.
 BFK is the most glorious sheet of paper I’ve ever used in my life!
 I hope you’ll love it!
-And after you do your drawing – save it! – you can flip the paper over and use it again later in the semester for your Finger Painting activity.
+Or another type of paper.
+But big paper!
+Please not 8-1/2 x 11!

 - Drawing Board – You’ll need some kind of firm surface to tape your sheet of paper down on.
 A piece of plywood or masonite or even drywall would be ideal.
 Or a game board, TV tray top, or whatever you can find around.